foliea/tic_tac_toe/README.md

 Computer will play first after a draw.

-Player will play first after losing.
+Player will play first after a loss.

 ### Tests